Dramatic lighting and patterned tile provide a definite wow! factor

 Virtually all the kitchen walls are clad in brown-tone field tile from counter tops to ceiling — a treatment I call a “Euro-splash.”
 Damask patterns were considered positively moldy – the stuff of grandma’s table linens — until the motif rebounded a few years ago.
 Now they are chic, having been taken up mainly for wall coverings.
 Adjacent to the double-ovens is a wall of refrigeration.

-The field tile used resembles this Tiepolo Tileworks Damask pattern from Complete Tile, no?
+The field tile used is similar to this Tiepolo Tileworks Damask pattern from Complete Tile.

 A trio of modern stools in the same dark-brown lacquer tones sit beneath an eating bar on one side.